 AGNC Investment (AGNC) Stock Moves -0.73%: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had gained 0.07% over the past month.
-This has lagged the Finance sector's gain of 3.93% and outpaced the S&P 500's loss of 0.78% in that time.
+Heading into today, shares of the real estate investment trust had lost 1.18% over the past month, lagging the Finance sector's gain of 2.59% and outpacing the S&P 500's loss of 1.81% in that time.

 Wall Street will be looking for positivity from AGNC Investment as it approaches its next earnings report date.
 This is expected to be January 31, 2022.
 The company is expected to report EPS of $0.66, down 12% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $418 million, down 8.93% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $418 million, down 8.93% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for AGNC Investment.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for AGNC Investment.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.86% lower within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.86% lower.
 AGNC Investment is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, AGNC Investment is holding a Forward P/E ratio of 6.6.
-This represents a discount compared to its industry's average Forward P/E of 8.93.
+Valuation is also important, so investors should note that AGNC Investment has a Forward P/E ratio of 6.55 right now.
+Its industry sports an average Forward P/E of 8.78, so we one might conclude that AGNC Investment is trading at a discount comparatively.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 94, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.

 Click to get this free report